Ritesh001-Git/Observability-cheat-sheet/k8s-monitoring/README.md

 Since kube-state-metrics is exposed as a ClusterIP service, it can be accessed from inside the Kubernetes cluster.

-- Enter the Kind Control Plane - `docker exec -it kind-control-plane bash`
+- Enter the Kind Control Plane
+  -  For Kind - `docker exec -it kind-control-plane bash`
+  -  For Minikube - `minikube shh`
+  -  For EKS, AKS, GKS, Kind, Minikube use Temporary debug pod - `kubectl run curl-test --image=curlimages curl -it --rm --restart=Never -- sh`

 - Access Kube State Metrics - `curl 10.96.166.73:8080/metrics`